saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 ## Bastion / Jumpbox
 ---
 - Bastions are EC2 instances which are security harden.
-- They are designed to help you gain access to your EC2 instances via SSH or RCP that are in a <b> <u> private subnet</u> </b>
+- They are designed to help you gain access to your EC2 instances via SSH or RCP that are in a <b> <ins> private subnet</ins> </b>
 - They are also known as Jump boxes because you are jumping from one box to access another.
-- <i><u> NAT Gateways/Instances </u> </i> are only intended for EC2 instances to gain outbound access to the internet for things such as security updates .
+- <i><ins> NAT Gateways/Instances </ins> </i> are only intended for EC2 instances to gain outbound access to the internet for things such as security updates .
 - NATs cannot/should not be used as Bastions
 - System Manager's <b> Sessions Manager </b> replaces the need for Bastions